Benjamin-Loison/DocSolus-extractor/README.md

 # DocSolus extractor

-Reverse engineering, with credentials on the website it is easy to export as pictures all corrections with this code
+Reverse engineering, with credentials on the website it is easy to export as pictures all corrections with this code.